Jamie3213/slide-decks/slide-deck.md

 ## **What makes a function "pure"?**

-* Same inputs evaluate to the same output
+* Depends only on its inputs
 * Free from side-effects

 ---